adriancs2/MySqlExpress/README.md

 # MySqlExpress
-MySqlExpress simplifies the implementation of MySQL in C#.
+MySqlExpress get rows from MySQL table and convert it into Class Objects in C#.
+For saving data, Class Objects and be passed for executing INSERT or UPDATE.
+It can also performs INSERT/UPDATE by using Dictionary.
+It simplifies the usage of MySQL in C#.

 This class library aims to encourage rapid application development with MySQL.